-You’ve spent so much time on it that you’re looking for problems where they probably don’t exist.
-It’s not even that you want to work on the project anymore, it’s that you’re not ready to let go.
+You’ve been working on the same project for what feels like an eternity.
+Continuously scanning your work, you search for the elusive error you’re convinced is there but haven’t spotted yet.
+However, the reality is that it might not even exist.
+You’ve spent so much time on it that you’re now seeking problems where they likely don’t exist.
+It’s not even that you want to work on the project anymore; you’re just not ready to let go.

-1. Acknowledge The Problem
+1. Acknowledge the Problem

-If you try to be self-aware, you can usually tell when you’ve spent too long on something.
-You say things to yourself like “I should have gone home/to bed an hour/two hours ago," "I haven’t eaten all day!" or “Just 5 more minutes and I’ll call it a night."
+By attempting to be self-aware, you can typically determine when you have spent too much time on a task.
+You might say things to yourself such as, "I should have gone home or to bed an hour or two ago," "I haven’t eaten all day!" or "I’ll work for just five more minutes, then call it a night."

-8 Tips to Simplify Your Work Life
+8 Tips to Simplify Your Work life

-2. Save And Step Away Immediately
+2. Save and Step Away Immediately

-Save a version of your work, then drop the mouse, close the laptop, set aside the tablet, whatever.
+Save a version of your work, then put down the mouse, close the laptop, set aside the tablet, or whatever you need to do.
 Just pull yourself away from your work for a while; you’re too close to it.

-3. Reset Your Frame Of Mind
+3. Reset Your Frame of Mind

 4. Don’t Get Sucked Back In

 How to Turn Criticism Into Inspiration

 5. Adjust Your Behavior